What If We Allocate Test-Time Compute Adaptively?: Limitations and Future Directions

 \section{Limitations and Future Directions}

 A primary limitation is reliance on PRM quality.
-While PRM-guided selection improves performance overall, particularly on easier problems, as shown in Table~\ref{tab:combined_results} and Figure~\ref{fig:level_accuracy_combined} its effectiveness diminishes on the hardest problems, where the PRM can misrank plausible but incorrect trajectories, reducing the benefit of inter-iteration selection.
-This observed degradation motivates the need for difficulty-aware verification, such as targeted supervision on hard instances or curriculum-based PRM training.
-The controller is heuristic by design, enabling training-free adaptivity and isolating test-time effects; nevertheless, this motivates future work on learned, budget-aware policies that optimize tool use, compute allocation, and stopping decisions under explicit constraints~\cite{wang2024learning,zhang2024budget}.
-Beyond algorithmic limits, multi-branch search and verification introduce latency and systems overhead, suggesting co-design with batching and latency-aware scheduling.
-Finally, while results are strong for mathematical reasoning, generalization to other domains remains open and will likely require domain-adaptive verification signals and broader evaluation.
+While PRM-guided selection improves performance overall, especially on easier problems, its effectiveness decreases on the hardest problems, where the PRM may misrank plausible but incorrect trajectories, as shown in Table~\ref{tab:combined_results} and Figure~\ref{fig:level_accuracy_combined}.
+PRMs can be over-confident or prefer locally correct but globally wrong reasoning paths; we mitigate this with ternary scoring and diverse $K{=}10$ iterations across tools and strategies.
+These limitations motivate difficulty-aware verification, targeted supervision on hard instances, curriculum-based PRM training, and future multi-PRM ablations, such as using Math-Shepherd \cite{wang-etal-2024-math}, to assess robustness across verifier choices.
+The heuristic controller enables training-free adaptivity, but future work should explore learned, budget-aware policies for tool use, compute allocation, and stopping decisions~\cite{wang2024learning,zhang2024budget}.
+Because the controller uses role-conditioned prompts, its reliability may depend on the base model's instruction-following ability, especially for smaller models.
+Multi-branch search also increases latency, but batching and parallel execution can reduce this overhead, as discussed in Appendix~\ref{app:latency}.
+Future work should study prompt sensitivity, smaller models, and latency-aware deployment.
+Finally, generalization beyond mathematical reasoning remains open and will require domain-adaptive verification signals and broader evaluation.